 A few strategies that we have implemented in our day to day life to improve our overall financial situation are:

 - We continue to build our home based business that’s in the Health and Wellness sector.
-We have now been doing this for over 9 years.
-By building a business in a sector you support, it not only brings in income you also get to help others live a healthier website.
+We have now been doing this for over 10 years.
+By building a business in a sector you support, it not only brings in income you also get to help others live a healthier lifestyle.

 - We accelerate our mortgage meaning we make 26 payments a year vs the typical monthly of 12 payments or bi-weekly of 24 payments.
-By doing this not only to you put more to the principle of the mortgage (pay less interest) but you actually pay your mortgage off about 2 1/2 years earlier.
-At this time we do not place additional payments to the mortgage each year due to the current low interest rates environment were in.
+By doing this not only to you put more to the principle of the mortgage (pay less interest) but you actually pay your mortgage off about 3.5 years earlier.
+At this time we do not place additional payments to the mortgage each year but now considering due to the interest rates climbing at the fastest rate we have ever seen.

 - We use a cashback credit card for a purchases throughout the year.
 Its important to know this is only a benefit if you pay it off each month.